-The share ownership guideline agreed with all members of the Management Board was continued to be satisfied by the Management Board members in the 2023 financial year.
-Management Board member David Dreyfus has already begun to build up the share position specified in the Management Board remuneration system.
-The following table shows the shareholding of the members of the Management Board as of 31 December 2023 as reported to the Company:
+The share ownership guideline agreed with all members of the Management Board was continued to be satisfied by the Management Board members in the 2024 financial year.
+Management Board member David Dreyfus has begun to build up the share position specified in the Management Board remuneration system.
+The following table shows the shareholding of the members of the Management Board as of 31 December 2024 as reported to the company:

-Shareholding TABLE 117
+ŭ

 Number of shares Investment in registered capital in %

 Kruno Crepulja (CEO) 105,775 0.225

-David Dreyfus (CFO) 1 17,983 0.038
+David Dreyfus (CFO) 20,406 0.043

 Andreas Gräf (COO) 50,319 0.107